egervais7/woodies/README.md

 Has connected database and tables with postgres.
 <br>
 <br>
-Found some issues using the pinterest API, not with using it, but some functionality I had hoped for does not exist with their API.
+Found some issues using the pinterest API, not with using it per-se, but some functionality I had hoped for does not exist with their API.
 Example being that you cannot search for pins by their name, you need to search for pins by their ID.
 You can search a users pins, which is what I have done, but I have found that 24 hours after you pin, they cannot be accessed through the API.
 This will cause my app to have issues after I stop pinning to my boards.